Muennighoff/ytclipcc/README.md

 ## Youtube Clip CCs

 Quickly generate closed captions for youtube clips.
-This simple repo makes use of FaceBooks Wav2Vec model to generate English Subtitles / Captions for a YT Clip.
+This simple repo makes use of Facebooks Wav2Vec model to generate English Subtitles / Captions for a YT Clip.

 ## Usage